thavelick/gitnuff/README.md

 # GitNuff

-An exceedingly lightweight frontend for GitHub that just shows README's
+An exceedingly lightweight frontend for GitHub that just shows README's and ways to get the code.
+It's designed to be used with lightweight browsers like lynx, neosurf, netsurf, or w3m that can't handle GitHub's fancy JavaScript based UI.

 ## Installation and Usage